nickbagley-git/event_app/README.md

 Users and Events is based off off of the object creation examples from the photo_blog lecture by Nat Tuck.
 I based the User and Event object off of his User andPost object.

 The code for the setup of the html files is also based off of the photo_blog example from lecture.
 The controllers, router, and session portions are all based off of Nat Tuck's code in photo_blog as well.

+The deployment code is also based off of lecture deployments.

+DESIGN CHOICES
+// You must be logged in to create a new event.
+Otherwise there is an error
+// There is a home button that brings back to the event feed page
+// There is a column that shows who events were created by